 Strategic approaches to solving major project problems

-Whenever a project reaches a certain hurdle, its important to unblock and use Affinity Diagrams to organize complex challenges into simpler ones.
-I facilitated an Affinity Diagrams session with a team who had constant quality related issues.
-Organizing all possible causes helped us to narrow down to three major areas that needed the maximum focus.
+Whenever a project reaches a certain hurdle, it's important to unblock and use Affinity Diagrams to organize complex challenges into simpler ones.
+I facilitated an Affinity Diagram session with a team that had constant quality-related issues.
+Organizing all possible causes helped us narrow down to three major areas that needed the maximum focus.
 This helped us reduce defects by 67%.

 Risk identification and the respective classification